 Amendments to the Defence Act enabled Parliament to put conscription into abeyance; this decision had been taken by Parliament on 5 October 2007 and took effect as of 1 January 2008.
-No conscripts have been called up since this summer and the last of the conscripts currently serving will be released in March 2008.
+No conscripts have been called up since summer 2007.
 Amendments to the Defence Act also introduced the possibility of voluntary conscript military service, including voluntary conscript military service for women.
 All volunteers that still wish to serve can do so by the end of the year in which they attain the age of 30.